-Pedestrians consistently account for at least one-quarter of the total fatalities that occur each year on New York's roadways.
-In 2016, 30% of persons fatally injured were pedestrians.
+In 2017, 24% of persons fatally injured on New York's roadways were pedestrians.
 Actions by both motorists and pedestrians contribute to pedestrian crashes.
-In 2016, Driver Inattention/Distraction (26%) and Failure to Yield the Right of Way (24%) were the top two contributing factors for motorists involved in crashes with pedestrians; Pedestrian/Bicyclist/Other Pedestrian Error/Confusion was also cited in 24% of the crashes.
+In 2017, Failure to Yield the Right of Way (31%) and Driver Inattention/Distraction (29%) were the top two contributing factors for motorists involved in crashes with pedestrians; Pedestrian/Bicyclist/Other Pedestrian Error/Confusion was also cited in 26% of the crashes.
+Specific pedestrian actions, such as crossing against a signal or where there is no signal or marked crosswalk, can also contribute to a crash.